Lgonzalez36/LuisG327/Program1/README.txt

         - what doesnt work
             - scanf() doesnt work with digits 10 +
             - I havent had the change to test out all the test cases
-            - still need to implement error checking
+            - when you insert it inserts a diff num ex insert 9 -> value changes to 57??

     2) char linked list
         - what works
             - initualizing the linked list
             - apending the list with init user input
             - insert at a location
             - remove at a location
             - convert to int *arr[]
             - printing the list